-Source: Merton Local Plan (2021)
+Source: Merton Local Plan (2021 with modifications, dated September 2022)

-Merton IDP 2021 11 Figures published in the Mayor's London wide Strategic Housing Market Assessment (SHMA) for the new London Plan identified the need for 66,000 additional homes per year across London.
+Figures published in the Mayor's London wide Strategic Housing Market Assessment (SHMA) for the new London Plan identified the need for 66,000 additional homes per year across London.
 Merton's ten-year target set in the 2021 London Plan is 9,180, more than double the former London Plan target of 4,107.